lyzboy/reddit-4-code/README.md

 -   **View Upvotes** - The user can view the number of upvotes the post has received.
 -   **Search Posts** - The user can search the current subreddit for posts that match the search term.

+-   **Dynamic Content Retrieval from Reddit API** - The app will retrieve posts data of the preselected subreddits from the Reddit API and display them in the app.
+This will be handled asynchronously to ensure that the app remains responsive and informative during data loading.
+    -   **Implementation** - Utilize Redux async thunks for making API calls.
+This will include creating thunks that dispatch actions based on the success or failure of the Reddit API requests.
+    -   **User Experience** - The app will display a loading bar while the data is being fetched from the Reddit API.
+This will provide feedback to the user that the app is working on retrieving the data.

 ### Use Cases

 -   **Select a Subreddit** - The user clicks on a subreddit from the list of preselected subreddits.
 The app displays the posts from the selected subreddit.